turbot/flowpipe-samples/csv_to_json/README.md

 # CSV to JSON Converter

-The CSV to JSON mod provides a convenient and efficient way to convert CSV data, such as from a local CSV file, local values or remote Google Sheet, into a JSON format.
+The CSV to JSON mod provides a convenient and efficient way to convert CSV data from a local CSV file into a JSON format.

 ## Usage